 In addition to adding to the diagram itself, the Yorkist Scribe also contributed his own commentary to explain his changes.

-Squeezed in between the original commentary, the revisonist scribe identifies Henry IV of Lancaster (also known as Henry of Derby) as the cause of the succession crisis in this paragraph:
+Squeezed in between the original commentary, the scribe identifies the Lancastrian king Henry IV - now reduced to "Henry of Derby" - as the cause of the succession crisis.

 Referring to Henry IV, whose roundel appears to the left (CRN519), CRC127 denounces the Lancastrian succession:

 This Henry of Darby, son of John of Gaunt, imprisoned Richard the true king of England and true heir of France, violently deposed him, and made himself to be accepted and named King Henry IV, and thus he and his heirs usurped the aforementioned crowns and occupied them, and became possessors in bad faith of the same.
 (CRC127)

 This blue and red line, placed in the middle, is unjust or incorrect, because he [who is] named Henry VI and his predecessors Henry IV and Henry V, violently and unjustly took upon themselves, and occupied the kingdom and the crowns of the kings of England and France.
 (CRC128)

 At the bottom of the amended version, the Yorkist Scribe ends his modifications by incorporating the succession of Edward IV.